cschanhniem/TheOpenPath/README.md

 ## Technology & Tools:

-* **Git & Platform (GitHub, GitLab, etc.):** For version control, collaboration, and issue tracking.
+* **Git & GitHub:** For version control, collaboration, and issue tracking.
 * **Markdown:** For all textual content due to its simplicity, readability, and version-control friendliness.
-* **Static Site Generator (Optional but Recommended for Public Interface):** Tools like Jekyll, Hugo, Docusaurus, or MkDocs can transform the Markdown repository into a beautifully rendered, easily navigable website.
-This can be hosted for free on platforms like GitHub Pages or Netlify.
+* **GitBook:** Our public-facing website at [https://theopenpath.gitbook.io/the-open-path](https://theopenpath.gitbook.io/the-open-path) provides a beautifully rendered, easily navigable interface for the content.
 * **Translation Management Platform (Future Consideration):** If translation becomes a large-scale effort, platforms like Weblate or Crowdin could be explored.

+## Community Engagement:

+We are building a vibrant community around The Open Path - Global Flourishing Initiative.
+Our community engagement strategy includes:

+* **GitBook Website:** Our primary public-facing platform for accessible content.
+* **GitHub Repository:** Our collaborative development environment for content creation.
+* **Discussion Forums:** Dedicated spaces for in-depth conversation (coming soon).
+* **Virtual Gatherings:** Regular online meetings for practice and collaboration (coming soon).
+* **Social Media:** Channels for broader awareness and engagement (in development).

+For more details on how to get involved, see our [Community Hub](Community_Hub.md) and [Community Engagement Strategy](Community_Engagement_Strategy.md).

 ## Guiding Ethos for Content Creation & Curation: